bloomberg/pasta-sourcemaps/README.md

 ## API

 `@bloomberg/pasta-sourcemaps` exposes three utilities:

 - [parser](src/parser.ts)
 - [encoder](src/encoder.ts)
 - [decoder](src/decoder.ts)

-The parser and the encoder are normally used in conjuction to parse a source file and encode the resulting function descriptions into a source map.
+The parser and the encoder are normally used in conjunction to parse a source file and encode the resulting function descriptions into a source map.

 The decoder takes a pasta-enriched sourcemap and gives back enclosing function names for a given source file, line and column location.

 To read the full API documentation please visit the [GitHub Pages](https://bloomberg.github.io/pasta-sourcemaps/)